Ornament (music): Classical period

 In the late 18th and early 19th century, there were no standard ways of performing ornaments and sometimes several distinct ornaments might be performed in a same way.

 In the 19th century, performers were adding or improvising ornaments on compositions.
 As C.P.E Bach observed, "pieces in which all ornaments are indicated need give no trouble; on the other hand, pieces in which little or nothing is marked must be supplied with ornaments in the usual way."
 Clive Brown explains that "For many connoisseurs of that period the individuality of a performer's embellishment of the divine notation was a vital part of the musical experience."

 In Beethoven's work, however, there should not be any additional ornament added from a performer.
-Even in Mozart's compositions, there is no ornament that come from outside of the score are allowed, as Brown explains: "Most of the chamber music from Mozart onwards that still remains in the repertoire belongs to the kind in which every note is thought out' and which tolerates virtually no ornamental additions of the type under consideration here..."
+Even in Mozart's compositions, ornaments not included in the score are not allowed, as Brown explains: "Most of the chamber music from Mozart onwards that still remains in the repertoire belongs to the kind in which every note is thought out and which tolerates virtually no ornamental additions of the type under consideration here..."
 Recent scholarship has however brought this statement in question.